firebolt-db/godocs/docs/Overview/using-indexes.md

 ## Aggregating indexes

-Aggregating indexes greatly reduce the compute resources required at query runtime in scenarios where there is a need to repeatedly execute aggregated functions on large tables with millions or billions of rows.
+Aggregating indexes greatly reduce compute resources required at query runtime in scenarios where there is a need to repeatedly execute aggregated functions on large tables with millions or billions of rows.
 Dashboards and repetitive reports are common use cases for aggregating indexes; it’s less common to create aggregating indexes for ad hoc queries.

 An aggregating index is like a materialized view in many ways, with technology proprietary to Firebolt that works together with the F3 storage format to make them more efficient.
 Firebolt uses an aggregating index to pre-calculate and store the results of aggregate functions that you define.
 At query runtime, Firebolt scans the aggregating indexes associated with a fact table to determine those that provide the best fit to accelerate query performance.
 To return query results, Firebolt uses the indexes rather than scanning the table.